vaugerbird/fusee-dongle/README.md

 **DO NOT use this repository as it stands!!!
 I still have much to work on, I just made it public in case there was anybody that wanted to see what I'm doing or help out**

 # fusee-dongle
 A single PCB fusee injector dongle based around the Atmel SAMD21.
 Based on my [sam fusee launcher](https://github.com/vaugerbird/sam-fusee-launcher) project, which is based on [sam fusee launcher](https://github.com/noemu/sam-fusee-launcher).
-This project uses the main.ino from [electronrancher's SAMD_Fusee_Multiloader](https://github.com/electronrancher/SAMD_Fusee_Multiloader) to allow multiple for payloads.
+This project uses a modified version of main.ino from [electronrancher's SAMD_Fusee_Multiloader](https://github.com/electronrancher/SAMD_Fusee_Multiloader) to allow multiple for payloads.

 ## Standard disclaimer
 This project was created only for educational purposes, and does not enable any kind of copyright infringement.
 Seriously, don't use this project for anything illegal, I don't need or want the Ninty ninjas coming after me.